Professor Adelyn Wilson

 She has undertaken various public engagement projects in legal history, including to develop public databases (2014) and historic walking tour apps (2016, 2016), and has appeared on the BBC Antiques Roadshow (2020).
 She has also written various reviews and conference reports in the field of legal history.

 In 2018, she developed a teaching-led research interest in abortion law, including the judicial review of the introduction of home abortion (2018, 2019) and the process of preservation of telemedical abortion (2022).
-She has also examined the intersection of abortion law with public law concerns of parliamentary legislative processes, devolution and human rights (2019).
-She has a book chapter in press on global comparative trends in abortion law for publication in 2025.
+She has examined the intersection of abortion law with public law concerns of parliamentary legislative processes, devolution and human rights (2019) and has a book chapter in press on global comparative trends in abortion law (2028).
 She has appeared on STV Scotland Tonight, BBC Radio North East and Northsound One in relation to abortion law issues.

 It was through this work that she found a love for public law.
 She was seconded on a part-time basis to the Scottish Parliament during Brexit, co-authoring three briefing papers for MPs on the process of correcting Retained EU Law (2021), the impact on the devolved settlement (2021) and the challenges encountered in scrutiny (2021).
 She thereafter published on the subsequent scrutiny processes for correction of REUL (2023) and on the application of the REUL (Revocation and Reform) Act 2023 (2024).
 This latter publication drew on her advice to the House of Commons Scrutiny Committee during oral evidence sessions, in 2022 before the introduction of that Act and in 2023 during the early stages of its implementation.